 Mary brought forward a claim on lands that Prince had bought from her husband.
 She claimed to have never signed the purchase deed, so it may have been right of dower.
 It appears she never obtained anything from the claim

-He moved to Pemmaquid, ME, where he died
+He moved to Pemmaquid, Maine, where he died

 2. Sarah Howes